Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 \begin{remark} In this lemma, the hypothesis that the polynomial be dyadic was stated only for convenience.
 All we are using is that the Julia set is path connected (if there are bounded Fatou components, the notation needs minor adjustments). \end{remark}

-\begin{lemma}[Homeomorphic Preimage of Arc] Suppose that $c\lhd c'$ are two dyadic parameters and let $\theta,\theta'$ be their external angles.
+\begin{lemma}[Homeomorphic Preimage of Arc] \lineclear Suppose that $c\lhd c'$ are two dyadic parameters and let $\theta,\theta'$ be their external angles.
 In the Julia set of $c$, let $x$ be the branch point between $0$, $z(\theta)=c$ and $z(\theta')=:z'$.
-If $\theta=a/2^k$, then there is a point $y'\in(z',x)$ so that $p_c^{\circ k}\colon [z',y']\to p_c^{\circ k}([z',y'])= p_c^{\circ k}([ c,x])$ is a homeomorphism. \end{lemma} \begin{proof} We know from Lemma~\ref{Lem:InjectiveDynamicsLastEdge} that $[c,x]$ maps homeomorphically for $k$ iterations to a subinterval of $[\beta,\alpha]$; define $y:=p_c^{\circ k}(x)\in(\beta,\alpha]$.
+If $\theta=a/2^k$, then there is a point $y'\in(z',x)$ so that $p_c^{\circ k}\colon [z',y']\to p_c^{\circ k}([z',y'])= p_c^{\circ k}([ c,x])$ is a homeomorphism. \end{lemma} \begin{proof} \looseness-1 We know from Lemma~\ref{Lem:InjectiveDynamicsLastEdge} that $[c,x]$ maps homeomorphically for $k$ iterations to a subinterval of $[\beta,\alpha]$; define $y:=p_c^{\circ k}(x)\in(\beta,\alpha]$.
 Similarly, there is a point $x'\in[z',0]$ so that $[z',x']$ maps forward homeomorphically for $k'$ iterations (if $\theta'=a'/2^{k'}$).
 We have $x'\in[x,0]$ (or equivalently $x\in[z',x']$) because $c\lhd c'$, i.e.\ $c$ is \emph{directly} subordinate to $c'$.

-More precisely, the external angles of the dynamic rays landing at $x$ are exactly the external angles of the parameter rays landing at a branch point in $\M$, say $c_*$, where the vein of $c$ terminates (Lemma~\ref{Lem:DirectlySubordinateDynamics}).
+More precisely, if $c_*$ is the point where the vein of $c$ terminates (Lemma~\ref{Lem:DirectlySubordinateDynamics}), then the external angles of the dynamic rays landing at $x$ are exactly the external angles of the parameter rays bounding the subwake of $c_*$ containing $c$.
 Analogously, the same is true for the point $x'$ and the vein of $c'$; let $c'_*$ be this branch point.
-But since $c\lhd c'$, it follows that $c'_*$ separates $c_*$ from the origin, and hence, by the Correspondence Theorem, $x'$ separates $x$ from the origin.
+But since $c\lhd c'$, it follows that $c'_*$ separates $c_*$ from the origin, and hence, by the Correspondence Theorem~\ref{thm:Corresp}, $x'$ separates $x$ from the origin.

 Let $y'':=p_c^{\circ k'}(x)$; then $p_c^{\circ k'}\colon[z',x]\to[\beta,y'']$ is a homeomorphism.
 Iterating this $k-k'$ further times, the image arc terminates at $\beta$ and at $y$, but it can no longer be injective (the map $p_c^{\circ k}\colon[c,x]\to [\beta,y]$ is a homeomorphism, and $p_c^{\circ k}$ is a local homeomorphism near $x$ because $x$ cannot be on the critical orbit).